"Ultimate Perfect World" Blademaster Build Guide

 In order to be a great Blademaster, you need to be willing to sacrifice yourself sometimes.
 Using a skill like Roar of Pride when all hell breaks loose is going to cause all mobs in the area to most likely focus their aggro on you, and while blademasters have really good survivability, sometimes it is a price you will have to pay.

-This mentality will give you much love by other characters and give you many chances to participate in party activities.
+This mentality will give you much love from other characters and give you many chances to participate in party activities.
 And we all want to be a part of the fun.

 I always recommend a blademaster use Garnet shards in their weapon, this is the Physical Damage shards, many people say use accuracy, but if you use any of my builds accuracy is not an issue, you are better suited to go with more damage.